What Is Safety Training and Education?

 6 – Aviation Risk Management Training May Not Improve Performance

 Just because employees attend safety training does not mean that it will have any positive effect on safety performance.
-Unless the training program is above and beyond the standard, it will have little impact on safety performance.
+Unless the training program goes above and beyond the standard, it will have little impact on safety performance.
 It will however, allow you to ‘check the box’ for safety training compliance.

 So what are your priorities?
 If your aim is to actually improve aviation SMS performance, then choose your training course wisely, such as training with the following elements: